rhappdev/api-first-workshop/docs/exercise-2.md

 1. In the example request url/address bar, replace the `{{ baseUrl }}` with `{{ url }}`.
 2. In the example request body, paste the sample request object below, save changes and close window.
 3. In the `params` set the value of `itemId` to `1234`.
-4. In the request body tab paste th eobject below.
+4. In the request body tab paste the object below.

 ```json
 {